What to Do at the Gym

 Personally, I think this style of training is super effective and fun, but it’s not the most friendly option for beginners.

-For one, you definitely want to make sure you are performing the exercises safely ... especially when it comes to mix modal styles of training like CrossFit, where there are several difficult compound movements that are regularly involved.
+For one, you definitely want to make sure you are performing the exercises safely ... especially when it comes to mixed modal styles of training like CrossFit, where there are several difficult compound movements that are regularly involved.

 …and since these exercises require a lot of technical mastery … it’s hard to jump right into this kind of training without any sort of technical foundation in place.